ClayNdugga/youtube-comments/README.md

 - **Amazon DynamoDB**: Serves as the central store for tracking job states and ensuring idempotency.
 - **Amazon S3**: Stores raw comments and processed song data organized systematically.
 - **Spotify API**: Used for searching and fetching song details based on extracted song names.

+## Processing Workflow

+1. **Job Submission**:
+   - When a user requests song extraction for a channel or video, the API Gateway invokes a Lambda function that checks the DynamoDB table for existing jobs.
+   - If no existing job is found, the metadata of the video or channel Id in S3 is checked for recency.
+   - If the cache is outdated a new job entry is created in DynamoDB, and the channel or video ID is placed into the appropriate SQS queue.

+2. **Channel Processing**:
+   - A Lambda function retrieves channel IDs from the Channel Queue.
+   - It fetches all video IDs associated with the channel and places them into the Video Queue.
+   - Updates the job status in DynamoDB to reflect progress.

+3. **Video Processing**:
+   - Another Lambda function processes video IDs from the Video Queue.
+   - Fetches all comments for each video using the YouTube Data API.
+   - Stores raw comments in Amazon S3 under the corresponding channel and video folders.

+4. **Song Extraction**:
+   - A dedicated Lambda function runs the song searching algorithm on the comments.
+   - Extracted song names are processed to identify duplicates and similarities.
+   - Stores the list of unique songs back into Amazon S3.

+5. **Job Completion**:
+   - Updates the job status in DynamoDB to "complete" once processing is finished.
+   - Notifies the user through API responses or callbacks.

 ## Components